Diffusion-limited enzyme: History

 An illustration to show (a) Alberty-Hammes-Eigen model, and (b) Chou's model, where E denotes the enzyme whose active site is colored in red, while the substrate S in blue.

-The theory of diffusion-controlled reaction was originally utilized by R.A.
+The theory of diffusion-controlled reactions was originally utilized by R.A.
 Alberty, Gordon Hammes, and Manfred Eigen to estimate the upper limit of enzyme-substrate reaction.
 According to their estimation, the upper limit of enzyme-substrate reaction was 10^{9} M^{−1} s^{−1}.

 In 1972, it was observed that in the dehydration of H_{2}CO_{3} catalyzed by carbonic anhydrase, the second-order rate constant obtained experimentally was about 1.5 × 10^{10} M^{−1} s^{−1}, which was one order of magnitude higher than the upper limit estimated by Alberty, Hammes, and Eigen based on a simplified model.

 To address such a paradox, Kuo-Chen Chou and his co-workers proposed a model by taking into account the spatial factor and force field factor between the enzyme and its substrate and found that the upper limit could reach 10^{10} M^{−1} s^{−1}, and can be used to explain some surprisingly high reaction rates in molecular biology.

 The new upper limit found by Chou et al. for enzyme-substrate reaction was further discussed and analyzed by a series of follow-up studies.

 A detailed comparison between the simplified Alberty-Hammes-Eigen's model (a) and the Chou's model (b) in calculating the diffusion-controlled reaction rate of enzyme with its substrate, or the upper limit of enzyme-substrate reaction, was elaborated in the paper.